N4suk4/AquaTech_AppMeteo/README.md

 -Open-Meteo API: https://open-meteo.com/

 -Tools:
+  -VSCode
   -Git
   -Github

 -Dependencies:
   -HTTP -> enable the application to interact with the API -Lottie -> adds dynamism to the application
+  -INTL -> package used to formats dates and times in a legible, localized way.
+  -Shared_preferences -> saves user data (like favorite cities) in the devices local storage